xoofx/markdig/src/Markdig.Tests/Specs/PipeTableSpecs.md

 </table>
 ````````````````````````````````

-The text alignment is defined by default to be left.
+The text alignment is defined by default to be center for header and left for cells.
+If the left alignment is applied, it will force the column heading to be left aligned.
+There is no way to define a different alignment for heading and cells (apart from the default).
 The text alignment can be changed by using the character `:` with the header column separator:

 ```````````````````````````````` example